-In the following list, I’m going to share the dry fruits name in Hindi and English.
+In the following list, I will share the dry fruit names in Hindi and English.

 I have wanted to share this guide on the blog for a long time.

 And I love dry fruits a lot, too (who doesn’t?), but somehow I couldn’t publish the guide.